9

 2

 • I can't really test your answer: I applied for the beta immediately after reading your answer but there is no feedback yet from the webpage.
-Dec 26, 2011 at 18:01
+Commented Dec 26, 2011 at 18:01

 • @AlexanderGalkin I totally appreciate that you can't (yet) test my answer, and I also appreciate that my answer isn't (as yet) anything near definitive, however, I did want to share it as it certainly sounds, from the initial feedback of the current private beta users, to be a valuable resource in language learning for both beginning and advanced learners.
 FWIW, I also do not yet have my invite.
 As stated, once I have received this and had an opportunity to use the website, I'll come back here and update my answer.